buildLittleWorlds/approaches-to-world-building/thought-experiment.md

-## Classic Storytelling through Thought Experiments
+## Storytelling through Thought Experiments

+1. "The Ones Who Walk Away from Omelas"
+2. "The Ones Who Stay and Fight"
+3.